To Sir with Love (song)

 "To Sir with Love" is the theme from James Clavell's 1967 film To Sir, with Love.
-The song was performed by British singer and actress Lulu (who also starred in the film), and written by Don Black and Mark London (husband of Lulu's longtime manager Marion Massey).
+The song was performed by Scottish singer and actress Lulu (who also starred in the film), and written by Don Black and Mark London (husband of Lulu's longtime manager Marion Massey).
 Mickie Most produced the record, with Mike Leander arranging and conducting.
 The song peaked at the top of the Billboard Hot 100, and became the best-selling single of 1967 in the United States.

 Background

 At the time, it made Lulu only the second British female artist to top the US charts during the listing's Rock era after Petula Clark's "Downtown" in 1965—and third in the overall history of the US charts after "Downtown" and Vera Lynn's "Auf Wiederseh'n Sweetheart" in 1952—and so far the first of two Scottish female solo artists to achieve the feat.
 Sheena Easton became the second when she topped the US charts with "Morning Train (9 to 5)" in May 1981.

 For 44 years, Lulu and Easton were the only Scottish solo artists to have topped the Billboard Hot 100—a record that ended when Calvin Harris topped the chart alongside Rihanna on their collaboration "We Found Love" in November 2011.